Strange Advance

 Strange Advance is a Canadian new wave band formed in 1982 in Vancouver, British Columbia.
 They were nominated for a 1983 Juno Award as Most Promising Group of the Year and again in 1985 as Group of the Year.
-Their first two albums, 1982's Worlds Away and 1985's 2WO, were Canadian gold selling records.
+Their first three albums, 1982's Worlds Away, 1985's 2WO, and 1988's The Distance Between were Canadian gold selling records.

 History

 1982–1995: Formation and Canadian popularity

 Strange Advance was initially made up of Drew Arnott (keyboards, percussion, vocals), Darryl Kromm (lead vocals, guitars), and Paul Iverson (bass).
 The three met in Vancouver and founded the group in 1980.
 Initially called Metropolis, they changed their name after discovering a band in Germany using "Metropolis".

 The group's first album, Worlds Away featured the title track, "Worlds Away", which saw modest airplay in North American markets in 1983.
 The album was produced by Bruce Fairbairn, known for his work with Loverboy and Prism, but featured a very different sound from those groups.
 Rather than commercial hard rock, Strange Advance's music was a fusion of progressive rock and new wave, with a heavy reliance on synthesizers and keyboards.

 Iverson left the group after the first album and was not replaced.
 The group's 1985 album 2WO also went gold in Canada and was produced by Arnott, using an extensive array of session players, and brought the band their first big Canadian hit with "We Run".
-Strange Advance had never played a live gig prior to 1985, so Arnott and Kromm added musicians Ric deGroot (keyboards), Ian Cameron (guitar, violin), Joey Alvero (bass) and David Quinton (drums) to the line-up as session players, and supported the first two albums with a tour of Eastern Canada.
+Strange Advance had never played a live gig prior to 1985, so Arnott and Kromm added musicians Ric deGroot (keyboards), Ian Cameron (guitar, violin), Joey Alvero (bass) and David Quinton (drums) to the line-up, and supported the first two albums with a tour of Eastern Canada.

 Strange Advance's third album, 1988's The Distance Between also used well-known session musicians (including Randy Bachman and Allan Holdsworth), and produced the top 20 single "Love Becomes Electric".
 Following this album's release, the group became essentially inactive.
 Arnott stated in 2021 that other music genres such as grunge were gaining popularity, and he wasn't interested in changing the group's sound.

 In 1995, the Strange Advance compilation album Worlds Away & Back featured a mix of previously released material, outtakes, remixes, demos, and three newly recorded tracks—one from 1991, and two from 1995.